raetsch/Jupiter-Info-Collection/forging_pool.md

 ### Before we start

 Remember, we are now talking about Mainnet.
-It is very likely, that you bought your JUP on Uniswap or Pancakeswap.
+It is very likely, that you bought your JUP on Uniswap or Pancakeswap or Kucoin.
 You now have to swap them over to the mainnet with the [gateway](https://swap.jup.io).

 If you need a guide: [here](https://github.com/raetsch/Jupiter-Info-Collection/blob/main/gateways.md) you are :)